 Currently boys sit two AS examinations at the end of the Lower Sixth year and the remaining A2 units in the Upper Sixth year.
 There is no coursework component.
 Regular reading of quality newspapers and journals is expected to expand appreciation of the topical nature of this subject.

 Politics is a very well respected A Level.
 Successful students will gain skills of analysis, independent thought and presentation of logical and structured argument.
 Politics is becoming an increasingly popular option at university and indeed at A Level.
 It is offered in different subject combinations at both Oxford and Cambridge.
 Politics can help in accessing any number of careers.
 Obvious choices would include the Civil Service, local government, journalism or working for pressure groups, charities or think tanks with a political emphasis.
-There is also a chance to explore politics outside the classroom with an annual to Westminster for the Lower 6th students and a biannual trip to Washington DC for both Lower and Upper Sixth students of Politics and History.
+There is also a chance to explore politics outside the classroom with an annual trip to Westminster for the Lower Sixth students and a biannual trip to Washington DC for both Lower and Upper Sixth students of Politics and History.

 Debating is an increasingly popular co-curricular activity at Hampton.
 Several boys also compete at national level in the Oxford Union, Cambridge Union and Observer Mace competitions.